 If you've been gardening and you have an infestation outside, brush your clothing down well and wash your hands thoroughly before you go inside and especially near the Aerogarden.

-Check the produce you bring indoors for infestation - in the middle of summer, I have often picked up green leaved vegetables from market stalls and seen a cloud of aphid type insects.
+Check the produce you bring indoors for infestation - in the middle of summer, I have often picked up green leaf vegetables from market stalls and seen a cloud of aphid type insects.